HariMummidi/benz_hackathon/README.md

 Hackathon Link: [https://www.techgig.com/hackathon/mercedes-benz-hiring-challenge](url)

 In this project I have,designed and implemented a microservice for an autonomous electric vehicle system with the following features:
- --> Check if the vehicle can reach the destination without charging --> Find charging stations - If the destination can not be reached with current charging level.
+    Check if the vehicle can reach the destination without charging.
+    Find charging stations - If the destination can not be reached with current charging level.
 Appropriate handling to be done if the destination cannot be reached even with       charging

 The features are described in detail below:

 Check if vehicle can reach destination without charging

 Created a microservice which exposes one REST endpoint(http://127.0.0.1:8080/merc/estimate_travel and can receive the request in the given request format.